The Athens Uninsured Motorist Accident Lawyer

 Call Us If You Were Hit By an Uninsured Motorist

 Were you hit by an uninsured motorist (UM) and don’t know how to pursue compensation for your injuries and damages?
 Don’t get lost in the complicated details of your case.
-Instead, let The Law Offices of Joshua W. Branch, LLC and our uninsured motorist accident lawyers in Athens be your legal guides from the start.
+Instead, let The Law Offices of Joshua W. Branch and our uninsured motorist accident lawyers in Athens be your legal guides from the start.
 We have built our careers and reputation on handling difficult claims and lawsuits for injured drivers in Athens and throughout Georgia.
 Discover the difference that trustworthy and experienced legal counsel can make by reaching out today.

-You can learn more about your options after an uninsured motorist hit you by dialing (706) 760-9220 and asking for a free case evaluation.
+You can learn more about your options after an uninsured motorist hit you by dialing (706) 850-4994 and asking for a free case evaluation.

 What is an Uninsured Motorist?